efoertsch/SoaringForecast/README.md

 # SoaringWeather
-Display weather of interest to glider pilots.
+Display weather and soaring forecasts of interest to New England glider pilots.

 Currently displays
 1. METAR and TAF (from aviationweather.gov)